-Faculty members of the department approach the study and practice of psychology, counseling and human services from a Christian perspective.
+Faculty members of the department approach the study and practice of psychology, biopsychology, criminal justice and human services from a Christian perspective.
 They mentor and encourage students in their academic and Christian spiritual development.
-Faculty members are affiliated with professional organizations including the American Psychological Association, the Christian Association for Psychological Studies, the American Counseling Association, the American Psychological Society, the American Association of Marriage and Family Therapists, the National Organization for Human Service Education, and the National Council on Family Relations.
+Faculty members are affiliated with professional organizations including the American Psychological Association, the Christian Association for Psychological Studies, the American Psychological Society, the National Organization for Human Service Education, and the National Council on Family Relations.

-Psychology Major · BS - Program requirements 44 credit hours
+Psychology Major • BS - Program requirements 44 credit hours

 Psychology, the study of behavior and thinking, provides a strong basis for many careers.
 Psychology graduates are well prepared for graduate school in a specialized field of psychology such as clinical, counseling, industrial, or experimental psychology.
 Psychology graduates also find themselves prepared for graduate study in many other fields such as business, ministry, theology, or medical fields.
 Those with a bachelor's degree in psychology who do not wish to pursue graduate study are eligible for a wide array of jobs working with people.
 The understanding of human behavior, personality, emotions, and groups, is an exciting discipline with broad application to almost all areas of life.
+Honors students are invited to participate in Psi Chi, the national psychology honorary society.